baroxx/rhel8-kickstart/README.md

 # Preparation of the Image

 The following instructions show the required steps to create a bootable image with a Kickstart file for an automated installation.
+Replace "bastian" with your username.

 Download the ISO: https://developers.redhat.com/products/rhel/download